skwp/dotfiles/README.md

 YADR is opinionated.
 To get the most out of using it, you should install all the software it depends on.

+### Patched fonts for Vim-Powerline

+Please install fonts from fonts/ directory.
+These are used to give a really nice vim status line.

 ### [Homebrew](http://mxcl.github.com/homebrew/)